Black Belt

 University of West Alabama

 The University of West Alabama College of Education's Center for Rural Education connects our work to Alabama and the Black Belt regions of Mississippi and Georgia.
-RSC board member and UWA College of Education dean Dr. Jan Miller serves as the hub contact for UWA’s vital work in addressing education needs of the rural South.
+RSC board member and UWA College of Education professor Dr. Jan Miller serves as the hub contact for UWA’s vital work in addressing education needs of the rural South.

 Located in the small town of Livingston, AL, The University of West Alabama sits in the heart of the Black Belt Region.
 The Black Belt has a unique cultural history, and UWA’s Center for Rural Education works to address critical issues such as rural poverty, teacher shortages, and community vitality across the South.